Polychora

 The 24-cell

 Ultimately, the Rectified 5-cell owes its semi-regular status to a fact we mentioned when discussing polyhedra: the rectification of a Tetrahedron is another regular polyhedron, the Octahedron.
 This means that, when we rectify any regular polychoron with Tetrahedral cells, we obtain a semi-regular polychoron bound by Octahedral cells and cells identical to the former's (regular) vertex polyhedron.
-The vertex polyhedra are equilateral prisms, with a "base" given by the edge figure of the regular polychoron that was rectified.
+The new vertex polyhedra are equilateral prisms, with a "base" given by the edge figure of the regular polychoron that was rectified.

 Things are even more interesting when we rectify the 16-cell.
 Doing this, we create a polychoron where 16 Octahedral cells result from rectifying the Tetrahedra of the 16-cell and where 8 new Octahedral cells are the vertex polyhedra of the 16-cell.
 The edge figure of the 16-cell is the Square, this implies that the vertex polyhedron of the Rectified 16-cell is the Square prism, i.e., the Cube.
 The regularity of cells and vertex polyhedra means that this rectification is regular: the 24-cell.
 The 24-cell has its own unique Icositetrachoric symmetry.

-Fig. 17a: The cell-first projection of the 24-cell.
+Fig. 5.5a: The cell-first projection of the 24-cell.

 Because it is a rectification of the 16-cell, the number of its vertices has to be the same as the number of edges of the 16-cell, also 24.
 The number of edges (which have Triangular figures) and Triangular faces is 96.
 This and the fact that the cells and vertex polyhedra are duals implies that the 24-cell is self-dual.
 In all Euclidean n-dimensional spaces, this is the only regular convex polytope with this characteristic that is not a Simplex or a Polygon.
 Furthermore, the 24-cell and its symmetry have no analogs in any other n-dimensional space, i.e., the 24-cell and its symmetry are clearly exceptional objects!
 We will now find why.